Real estate investing is not simple and you should understand the financial and legal aspects very well before your first transaction.

 There are significant tax benefits to real estate investors.
 Probably the most significant is the depreciation write-off.
 Ask your tax advisor about this type of write off and other deductions such as mortgage interest insurance and maintenance expenses

 5. Use the “1% Rule”

-For a preliminary analysis you can use the 1% Rule that states, that an income producing property must generate a return at least 1% of the price you pay for it every month.
+For a preliminary analysis, you can use the 1% Rule that states, that an income producing property must generate a return at least 1% of the price you pay for it every month.
 For example, buying a property for $300,000, the monthly rent should be $3,000.
-Do not rely only in this rule since there are many other factors such as future value of land, appreciation and others that have to be taken into consideration.
+Do not rely only on this rule since there are many other factors such as the future value of land, appreciation, and others that have to be taken into consideration.